BrianWilkinsFL/open-hamclock-backend/README.md

    sudo bash install_ohb.sh
 ```

+## Starting HamClock
+HamClock is hard-coded to use the clearskyinstitute.com URL.
+You can override to use a new backend by starting HamClock with the -b option

+### Localhost

+./hamclock -b localhost:80

+### Different Central Server

+./hamclock -b <central-server-ip>:80

 ## Project Completion Status

 HamClock requests about 40+ artifacts.
 I have locally replicated all of them that I could find.